Dixon, Nebraska

-Dixon is a village in Dixon County, Nebraska, United States.
-It is part of the Sioux City, IA–NE–SD Metropolitan Statistical Area.
+Dixon is a rural village in Dixon County, Nebraska, United States.
 The population was 87 at the 2010 census.
+There is a granary at Dixon, a post office, a community center, a small cafe, and a fire and rescue department.

+Dixon is part of the Sioux City, IA–NE–SD Metropolitan Statistical Area.

 History

 Dixon was platted in 1890 by the railroad.
 It took its name from Dixon County, which was named for a pioneer settler.
 Dixon was incorporated as a village in 1893.